ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 ## 1. Popular frameworks for testing in C++

-In C++, a framework refers to a pre-defined software structure or set of libraries that provides a foundation for developing applications or solving specific types of problems.
-It typically includes a collection of reusable code, tools, and guidelines that help developers build applications more efficiently.
-There can be different types of frameworks in C++ which include:

-1. Application Framework
-2. Web Framework
-3. Game Development Framework
-4. Testing Framework

 Testing frameworks help in writing and executing tests for code validation and quality assurance.
 They provide structures and tools for creating test cases, running tests, and generating reports.
 There are a number of popular frameworks that can be used for testing in C++.
 A few of them are mentioned below:-

 - [GoogleTest](https://google.github.io/googletest/)